johmarchetti/Yeltsin/README.md

   "cd \"C:\\Program Files (x86)\\VideoLAN\\VLC\" && vlc -I qt --extraintf rc --rc-host localhost:50000");

-  The path name must lead to where the VLC file is installed on your system.
-It may in C:\Program Files.
-Also, the "  \"   "s that surround the file address may or may not be needed.
+  The path name in line 12 must lead to where the VLC file is installed on your system.
+It may be in C:\Program Files\VideoLAN\, however this depends on where the user install VLC.
+Also, the "  \"   "s that surround the file address in line 12 may or may not be needed.
 Try what works for your system.

  An issue that we have had and need to work on is that Time Requests from VLC do not work well.
 If this problem is too frequent, then correct portions may not be muted and skipped.